 When your joints are painful or your muscles ache, topical painkillers -- those you apply to your skin -- may offer relief.
 You'll find many products for topical pain relief at your local drugstore.
+Others can be prescribed by your doctor.

 Here are some popular options and what you need to know if you'd like to give them a try.